h15200/notes/cookies, OAuth, JWT, security.md

 ## JWT

+- tldr; Useful since it doesn't take server memory, but hard to revoke access since it's completely stateless.
+Not ideal to handle main sessions, but can be used for subcomponent access
-JSON Web Tokens - open standard that defines a compact and self-contained way for transmitting information between parties as a JSON object
+- JSON Web Tokens
+  - open standard that defines a compact and self-contained way for transmitting information between parties as a JSON object

-Sending a JWT within a request allows us to verify that a user is looged in WITHOUT having to look at a cookie sessions table.
+- Sending a JWT within a request allows us to verify that a user is looged in WITHOUT having to look at a cookie sessions table.

-JWT's have 2 important parts. the PAYLOAD and the SIGNATURE
+- JWT's have 2 important parts. the PAYLOAD and the SIGNATURE

-The payload is usually user information stored as JSON object
+- The payload is usually user information stored as JSON object

-We can send a JWT as a cookie or as a token within the Authorization header.
+- We can send a JWT as a cookie or as a token within the Authorization header.
-BEST practice is to send within the Authorization header.
+- BEST practice is to send within the Authorization header.

-JWTs are used to send more sensitive information than cookies, but it still doesn't offer high security like bcrypt.
+- JWTs are used to send more sensitive information than cookies, but it still doesn't offer high security like bcrypt.
 Mostly used for quickly obtaining information about a looged-in user without going to the database

 ## OAuth